Lost in Space: Technology and equipment

 On the lower level were the atomic motors, which use a fictional substance called "deutronium" for fuel.
 The ship's living quarters feature Murphy beds, a galley, a laboratory, and the robot's "magnetic lock".
 On the upper level were the guidance control system and suspended animation "freezing tubes" necessary for non-relativistic interstellar travel.
 The two levels were connected by both an electronic glide tube elevator and a fixed ladder.
 The Jupiter 2 explicitly had artificial gravity.
 Entrances and exits to the ship were via the main airlock on the upper level, or via the landing struts from the lower deck, and, according to one season 2 episode, a back door.
 The spacecraft was also intended to serve as home to the Robinsons once it had landed on the destination planet orbiting Alpha Centauri.

 "The Chariot" was an all-terrain, amphibious tracked vehicle that the crew used for ground transport when they were on a planet.
-The Chariot existed in a dis-assembled state during flight, to be re-assembled once on the ground.
+The Chariot existed in a disassembled state during flight, to be re-assembled once on the ground.
 The Chariot was actually an operational cannibalized version of a Thiokol Snowcat Spryte, with a Ford 170-cubic-inch (3 L) inline-6, 101 horsepower engine with a 4-speed automatic transmission including reverse.
 Test footage filmed of the Chariot for the first season of the series can be seen on YouTube.

-Most of the Chariot's body panels were clear – including the roof and its dome-shaped "gun hatch".
+Most of the Chariot's body panels were clear, including the roof and its dome-shaped "gun hatch".
 Both a roof rack for luggage and roof mounted "solar batteries" were accessible by exterior fixed ladders on either side of the vehicle.
 The vehicle had dual headlights and dual auxiliary area lights beneath the front and rear bumpers.
 The roof also had swivel-mounted, interior controllable spotlights located near each front corner, with a small parabolic antenna mounted between them.
 The Chariot had six bucket seats (three rows of two seats) for passengers.
-The interior featured retractable metallised fabric curtains for privacy, a seismograph, a scanner with infrared capability, a radio transceiver, a public address system, and a rifle rack that held four laser rifles vertically near the inside of the left rear corner body panel.
+The interior featured retractable metallized fabric curtains for privacy, a seismograph, a scanner with infrared capability, a radio transceiver, a public address system, and a rifle rack that held four laser rifles vertically near the inside of the left rear corner body panel.

 A jet pack, specifically a Bell Rocket Belt, was used occasionally by Professor Robinson or Major West.

 The "Space Pod" was a small spacecraft first shown in the third and final season, which was modeled on the Apollo Lunar Module.
 The Pod was used to travel from its bay in the Jupiter 2 to destinations either on a nearby planet or in space, and the pod apparently had artificial gravity and an auto-return mechanism.